core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 This document defines UDP/IP multicast as the default transport protocol for CoAP group requests, as in {{RFC7252}}.
 Other transport protocols (which may include broadcast, non-IP multicast, geocast, etc.) are not described in detail and are left for future work.
 Although UDP/IP multicast transport is assumed in most of the text in this document, we expect many of the considerations for UDP/IP multicast can be re-used for alternative transport protocols.

 Furthermore, this document defines Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} as the default group communication security solution for CoAP.
-Security solutions for group communication and configuration other than Group OSCORE are left for future work.
+Security solutions for group communication and configuration other than Group OSCORE are not considered.
 General principles for secure group configuration are in scope.

 ## Terminology ## {#terminology}
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL"